adulau/mastodon-markdown-archive/README.md

         Location to persist the post id of the first post returned -persist-last string
-        Location to persist the post id of the last post returned -since-id string
+        Location to persist the post id of the last post returned -porcelain
+        Prints the amount of fetched posts to stdout in a parsable manner -since-id string
         Fetch posts greater than this id
   -template string